arslan38/blink-detection/README.md

 - When I detect where the eyes are, drew two lines longitudinally and laterally.
 Now I have open and close information for both eyes.

-- But I want to detect blinking.
+- But I want to detect blink.
 But I wanted to detect blinking.
 Therefore, I have compared the two lines that I have obtained in very short intervals in a while loop and I have taken the ratio of these ratios.

 - If the final ratio is lower than the threshold which I set, our algorithm send a 'blinked' message to our C# GUI with blinktext.txt.
 You can check Image 2 for the ratio of ratios.